Anuradhagupta28/webledger-frontend/README.md

 # webledger-frontend
 # Recipe Search and User Preferences Application

 This project is a web application that combines backend and frontend development to provide users with a platform for searching recipes and saving their favorite ones.
-It features a Node.js server using Adonis.js for the backend and Vue.js for the frontend.
+It features a Node.js server using Express.js for the backend and React.js for the frontend.
 The backend integrates with the Spoonacular API for recipe data and implements user registration and authentication.
-User preferences, including saved recipes, are stored in a database (e.g., MySQL or Postgres).
+User preferences, including saved recipes, are stored in a database (MOngodb).

 #Backend Repo Link:
 https://github.com/Anuradhagupta28/webledger_backend